 3. Foster a healthy and positive environment.
 People should feel welcome in your Stage.
 Create environments where people want to spend time with each other, share interests, participate in community events, and build friendships.
 Do not cultivate general toxic behavior, harassment of others, or other derogatory content.

 4. Have a moderator team.
 Moderators can help ensure nothing rule-breaking is happening during your Stage events and can find meaningful ways for your members to engage.
 Build a moderator team that members of your community can trust and turn to for help.
 Note: Moderators will help facilitate your conversations in your Stage and should help enforce your server-specific rules as well!

 5. Have a topic and description that accurately describes the Stage that is free of profanity.
 Help potential members understand why they want to join the Stage.
 The Stage title and description should accurately reflect the nature of the event, and not mislead users about who will be speaking or what will be discussed.

 6. Do not host explicit, graphic, or sexual content.
-Explicit and NSFW content is not allowed in Stages.
+Explicit and age-restricted content is not allowed in Stages.
 Stages should be appropriate for audiences of all ages 13+.

 7. Public Stages: Be mindful anyone can join your server while your public Stage is live.
 Though these Stages are extensions of your community, when you opt-in to make your Stage public, you are also temporarily making your server public while the event is live.
 This means that you should make sure that any and all sensitive channels are marked private and have the appropriate roles and permissions set up.